Gods and Deities

 Gods are divine, ethereal, and spiritual beings that have long reigned over both the Realms of the Living and those of the Dead.
 Powerful, divine beings of great importance, witnessed by the first scholars as creators and guardians, these are beings that transcend the boundaries of normal mortality and immortality, also known as the Divine Spirits or Oversouls.
 Each god is sorted into a specific groupings further divided by what groups of gods they may belong to, such as gods of a certain Realm or area.

 So powerful are the gods that those who rank higher than their fellows may upset the balance between Realms, and may accidentally pitch it to one side or another; the meddling of Greater Gods especially can destroy entire worlds, should the balances of those worlds be upset.
 Therefore, gods do not dabble in the affairs of the Living Realms more than they must, or on a very restricted basis.
 Though they are allowed somewhat to interfere, most often the gods watch from afar and offer indirect approaches to express their will.
-These may include Wards, oracles, blessings, curses, and many more subtle effects.
+These may include Wards, clerics, oracles, blessings, curses, and many more subtle effects.
 A personal appearance and large-scale event created by a Greater God is a very rare thing indeed.
 Lesser gods are more free in this; demigods almost have the power to do as they wish.

 There are the First Gods and Greater Gods, Lesser Gods and Demigods, as ranked by power.
 A description of deceased gods can be found beneath these, that include dead gods of all ranks.